nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 * Editing to an existing name is not allowed

 Examples:
-* `list` followed by `edit 2 n/Sailor Moo` edit 2nd show's name in Trackermon to Sailor Moon.
+* `list` followed by `edit 2 n/Sailor Moo` edit 2nd show's name in Trackermon to Sailor Moo.
 * `find ghibli` followed by `edit 1 n/Cowman s/completed t/awesome` edits 1st show in results of `find` command.

 [return to top <img src="images/toc-icon.png" width="25px">](#table-of-contents)